Xingorno/3DLIVUS/README.md

              width="90%">
       </a>
       <br>
-      <em>🎬 Demonstration at Schulich School of Medicine & Dentistry </em>
+      <em>🎬 Demonstration by Schulich School of Medicine & Dentistry </em>
     </td>
   </tr>
 </table>